Regeneration guidelines for small-grained cereals

 Wild cereal species

 Germination of wild species tends to be much more irregular than that of cultivated seed.
-The following measures are recommended to encourage germination of wild relatives seeds:
+The following measures are recommended to encourage germination of seeds of wild relatives:

 - In the case of husked seeds, remove seeds from husks.